 The Emerald Necklace is an interconnected loop of parks and greenways along our urban waterways.
 Nestled in the heart of the San Gabriel Valley and extending from the San Gabriel Mountains to the Angeles National Forest down to the Pacific Ocean, providing desperately needed recreational areas.

 An important part of our mission is working with other organizations to make the Los Angeles region into a recognized leader in park and green space creation while working to offset the effects of climate change.

-In 2005, Amigos de los Rios introduced the Emerald Necklace Vision Plan that outlined a detailed strategy for the development of a 17 mile loop of beautiful multi-benefit parks and green-ways connecting 10 cities and nearly 500,000 residents along the Río Hondo and San Gabriel Rivers watershed areas located in East Los Angeles County.
+In 2005, Amigos de los Rios introduced the initial Emerald Necklace Vision Plan that outlined a detailed strategy for the development of a 17-mile loop of beautiful multi-benefit parks and green-ways connecting 10 cities and nearly 500,000 residents along the Rio Hondo and San Gabriel rivers watershed areas of East Los Angeles County.

 Olmsted’s park design can be seen in cities around the United States: Boston, Buffalo, Chicago, Washington D.C. and many others.